Scottish garden designer Tracy McQue talks us through how to make a narrow garden look wider with some clever design wrinkles.

 Use colour to break up the space

 First, Tracy chose highly differentiated paving.
-Jettisoning her first choice of Silver Grey and Blue Grey Granite because she feared they wouldn't show enough of a contrast when wet (a frequent occurrence – this is Scotland we're talking about), she briefly considered Contemporary Grey Sandstone before finally plumping for the lighter coloured Heath Sawn Sandstone in combination with the much darker Black Basalt.
+Jettisoning her first choice of Silver Grey and Blue Grey Granite because she feared they wouldn't show enough of a contrast when wet (a frequent occurrence – this is Scotland we're talking about), she briefly considered Contemporary Grey Sandstone before finally plumping for the lighter coloured Heath sawn sandstone in combination with the much darker Black Basalt.
 Also in the mix is wooden decking in larch (which will quickly silver to blend with the sandstone) and grey gravel.

 What these materials give is, says Tracy, “Plenty of contrast with good definition.”
 Thus the space is broken up, creating a sense of different “rooms” without losing the sense of space.